Can You Bring an Action or Class Action for the Tort of Violation of Privacy in Saskatchewan? (updated)

 I was asked whether a person could sue or be part of a class action in Saskatchewan for a breach of privacy.
 The Privacy Act provides in section 2, that it is a tort, actionable without proof of damage, for a person willfully and without claim of right, to violate the privacy of another.
 In section 7, the Court can award damages, grant an injunction or any other remedy.
 In section 8, the right to sue is in addition to any other rights the plaintiff has.

 In 2018, the Legislative Assembly amended The Privacy Act to allow an action to be brought for the tort of distributing an intimate image of another person without that other person’s consent.
-In addition, the amendment allowed a person to sue in small claims court or Queen’s Bench.
-Thus, an action for violation of privacy could occur in Saskatchewan.
+In addition, the amendment allowed a person to sue in small claims court or King’s Bench.

-A recent case under The Privacy Act is Bierman v Haidash, 2021 SKQB 44.
-The Court of Queen’s Bench for Saskatchewan ordered damages of $7,500 and costs of $3,000 against the defendant.
-The judge stated at paragraph :
+Actions for violation of privacy has occurred in Saskatchewan.In Bierman v Haidash, 2021 SKQB 44, the Court of K’s Bench for Saskatchewan ordered damages of $7,500 and costs of $3,000 against the defendant.

 The court also recognizes that Dr. Haidash has already been subject to the scrutiny and disapproval of the College of Physicians and Surgeons and the Privacy Commissioner.